WYX-gh/IEDHTrans/README.md

 ```
 nnUNetv2_train DATASET_ID  UNET_CONFIGURATION   FOLD  -tr IEDHTransTrainer
 ```
-UNET_CONFIGURATION is a string that identifies the requested U-Net configuration (defaults: 2d, 3d_fullres, 3d_lowres, 3d_cascade_lowres).It should be noted that our network only supports 3d input.
+UNET_CONFIGURATION is a string that identifies the requested U-Net configuration (defaults: 2d, 3d_fullres, 3d_lowres, 3d_cascade_lowres).
+It should be noted that our network only supports 3d input.
 DATASET_NAME_OR_ID specifies what dataset should be trained on and FOLD specifies which fold of the 5-fold-cross-validation is trained.
 ## 4.Validation
 Validation is also done with the command.
 ```